Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

-Since movable jellies falling to the ground will directly attach to the jellies which are fixed on the ground, we introduce a gadget to make sure that all three jellies that correspond to a single gap will fit inside.
-The left and right jellies stuck on the ground are covered by platforms able to support the largest movable jellies: the left one by a platform of width $2 \cdot j \cdot B + \frac{B}{2}$ and the right one by a platform of width $2 \cdot j \cdot B + \frac{B}{2}$ + 1 to avoid falling jellies to merge immediately with it.
+Since movable jellies falling to the ground directly attach to the jellies which are fixed on the ground, we introduce a gadget to make sure that the middle movable jelly can properly fill the gap, without getting stuck on top of the left or right movable ones.
+The left and right jellies stuck on the ground are covered by platforms able to support the largest movable jellies: the left one by a platform of width $2 \cdot j \cdot B + \frac{B}{2}$ and the right one by a platform of width $2 \cdot j \cdot B + \frac{B}{2} + 1$ to avoid falling jellies to merge immediately with it.
 The intention is that two jellies out of three should fall from the right, starting by the middle one and followed by the rightest one.
 The only jelly falling from the left side should be the last one used as it immediately merges and is therefore not allowed to move inside the gap.